lorddaedra/django-magiclink/README.md

 # If this setting is set to False a user account will be created the first time
 # a user requests a login link.
 MAGICLINK_REQUIRE_SIGNUP = True
-# Override the login page template.
-See 'Login sent page' in the Setup section
-MAGICLINK_SIGNUP_TEMPLATE_NAME = 'myapp/signup.html'

 # Set Djangos login redirect URL to be used once the user opens the magic link
 # This will be used whenever a ?next parameter is not set on login